Iceland Information & Frequently Asked Questions

 Just as unique are the Icelandic people, who proudly share a deep connection to the land, their native language, and traditional folklore.
 On our tours led by knowledgeable, local guides dedicated to preserving the wonder and integrity of the island, you will get the insider’s view of geological formations, Icelandic history, secret waterfalls, and legends of trolls and elves that inhabit this storied land.

 The main square of Akureyri is home to several locally owned shops selling outdoor gear, garments made of Icelandic wool, an artisan co-op, clothing shops, and bookstores.
 It is also home to a number of bars and clubs featuring live local music.
-The capital city of Reykjavic is both welcoming and cosmopolitan, and home to some stunning architecture, artist workshops, fine dining, and nightlife.
+The capital city of Reykjavik is both welcoming and cosmopolitan, and home to some stunning architecture, artist workshops, fine dining, and nightlife.